AnExplorer vs Total Commander for Android

 Total Commander's Dual-Pane Interface

-Total Commander's dual-pane layout is its strongest feature.
+Total Commander's dual-pane layout is its strongest feature and the reason Windows veterans use it.
 Both panels can be navigated independently, and you can copy, move, and compare files between them without multi-selecting and navigating.
-For heavy file organization on a phone, this is faster than any single-pane manager.
+For heavy file organization on a phone, this is genuinely faster than any single-pane manager.

 If you're a long-time Windows Total Commander user, the Android version will feel familiar immediately and work intuitively for complex batch operations.